oadultradeepfield/olympliance-backend/README.md

 docker run -v $(pwd):/app --env-file .env -d --name olympliance-server -p 8080:8080 olympliance-server:latest
 ```

 This will mount your current directory to the container and allow `air` to detect code changes and reload the app automatically.
+The example configuration of `air` is specified in [`.air.toml`](.air.toml).

 #### Production Mode